kserve/kserve/docs/samples/explanation/alibi/moviesentiment/README.md

 kubectl create -f moviesentiment.yaml
 ```

-Set up some environment variables for the model name and cluster entrypoint:
+Set up some environment variables for the model name and cluster entrypoint.
+Use `kfserving-ingressgatway` as your `INGRESS_GATEWAY` if you are deploying KFServing as part of Kubeflow install, and not independently.

 ```
 MODEL_NAME=moviesentiment